nicolas2192/database_world/README.md

 <p align="center">
   <img width="1041" height="377" src=".attachments/data_storage_vs.png">
 </p>

+## Layers
+Layers are all the different schemas or folders where the data is stored and organized.
+Most common layers are Source, Staging, Storage and Production.

+Another common layer architecture is the [Medallion Architecture](https://www.databricks.com/glossary/medallion-architecture).
+This one is comprised by three layers: Bronze, Silver and Gold and mostly used in ELT approaches.

+Layering happens in the Data Warehouse or Data Lake depening on the ETL/ELT approach.

 ## Partitioning
 Partitioning is the process of splitting a huge table in multilpe smaller tables.
 This is commomnly done to increase reading performance.
 There are two types of partitioning, vertical, spliting by columns, and horizontal, spliting by rows.